Clemapfel/jluna/docs/manual.md

 after : [2 4 6; 3 5 7]
 ```

-Here, `auto` is deduced to a special iterator type that basically acts like a regular `jluna::Proxy` (for example, we need to manually cast it to `size_t` in the above example) but with faster, no-overhead read/write-access to the array data.
+Here, `auto` is deduced to a special iterator type that basically acts like a regular `jluna::Proxy` (for example, we need to manually cast it to `size_t` in the above example) but with faster, no-overhead read/write-access to the array data than an actual proxies accessed via `Proxy::operator[]`.

 ### Vectors

-Vector are just arrays, however similarly to `Vector{T}` in julia, their 1-dimensionality gives them access to additional functions:
+Just like in julia, all vectors are array, however their 1-dimensionality gives them access to additional functions:

 ```cpp
 State::safe_script("vector = collect(1:10)");